If you're planning your next move, there are 7 things to do in Marrakech that you should add to your list. Keep reading to get the scoop.

 1. Immerse yourself in the Jemaa El Fnaa square

-Jemaa El Fnaa Square is a world of its own.
+Jemaa El Fnaa Square is a world unto itself.
 It is the city's main square, with a history dating back over 1,000 years.
 During the day, the square offers a bit of everything.
 Along the perimeter, you can find a collection of stalls ranging from food stalls to snake charmers to every merchandise vendor you can think of.
 As night falls, the square comes alive with musicians, performers, storytellers and other entertainment.

 Jemaa El Fnaa is a bustling open-air market that can be quite intimidating for tourists and newcomers.
 Vendors are constantly vying for your attention and enticing you to buy their wares, not to mention the already cacophonous buzz of the market.

-When visiting the square, be prepared to haggle and firmly say "no" to merchants you are not interested in.
-Although it may be a sensory overload at first, Jemaa El Fnaa Square is definitely a popular tourist destination.
+When visiting the square, be prepared to haggle and say a firm "no" to merchants who don't interest you.
+Although a sensory overload at first, Jemaa El Fnaa Square is undoubtedly a popular tourist destination.

 Given its ever-changing nature, you can be sure that each visit will be a new and unique experience.